shankarsonar73/TEAM-BrahmaByte/README.md

 <p align="left">
 Clicking the "Connect Wallet" button in the navbar you will see the wallet option when you connect the wallet then only sign in option will be available.
-After that its the choice of the user to buy the **SOVITE+ Subscription**.All the images are shown below how it actually works.
+After that its the choice of the user to buy the  **SOVITE Subscription**.All the images are shown below how it actually works.
 <br/>
 <img src="https://shankarhere.blob.core.windows.net/shankarsonar/connect.png" width="400px" />
 <img src="https://shankarhere.blob.core.windows.net/shankarsonar/WalletPopup.png" width="400px" />